r-token/ryantoken.com-v3-svelte/src/routes/blog/dynamic-ephemeral-storage-lambda.md

 AWS does not let you do this natively.
 You manually set the amount of storage on the function itself, and then you’re done.
 You *can* edit it after the fact, but you can’t change the amount of storage allocated with each invocation.

 In the post, I detail (what I think is) a clever solution to this limitation which can save you a significant amount of money in the long run.
+Hint: it's built with the <a href="https://www.serverless.com/framework" target="_blank">Serverless Framework</a>.

 Check out the full post in the link below, and let me know what you think!